eirikt/default-webapp-vue-vite-vercel/README.md

 #### ECMAScript Modules
-ECMAScript Modules (ESM) is (now) available and supported directly by the browser.
+ECMAScript Modules (ESM) is (after many years in the working) available and supported directly by the browser.
 The web app must be organized as a set of ESM modules, and typically hosted alongside the `index.html` file.
 In addition, the web app will also fetch common third-party ESM components, like Vue, via the browser.
 This capability has been supported by most modern browsers since approximately 2020.

-Nevertheless, bundled web app artifacts are still the idiomatic way of deploying/hosting web apps–and we will also organize our wep app that way, later on.
+Nevertheless, bundled web app artifacts are still the idiomatic way of deploying/hosting web apps – and we will also organize our wep app that way, in a bit.
 A (pre)bundled web app requires a build step.

 But, let us first try out ESMthe browser, without a build step: